-- A total of 90 credit hours*, including eight core courses and five formal 500 level courses.
+- A total of 90 credit hours*, including seven core courses and five formal 500 level courses.

 *Students can transfer up to 30 credits for a master's degree earned elsewhere.

 Students will be awarded an MA in mathematics once prelims are passed and the master's program form is completed.
-(See Joan for the necessary forms)
+(See the graduate coordinator for the necessary forms.)

 Students may also be asked to participate in the graduate students seminars.